 Is Redefy legitimate?

-Yes, Redefy is a licensed brokerage in each of the nine U.S. states it operates in.
+Yes, Redefy Real Estate is a licensed brokerage in each of the nine U.S. states it operates in.
 That said, in recent years, the company has displayed a pattern of instability that could be viewed as a potential red flag for would-be customers.

 - Redefy has made major changes to its corporate structure several times since it launched in 2011

-- It’s had to raise a ton of money from investors to pay for those changes and/or keep the business afloat
+- It’s had to raise a ton of money from investors to pay for those changes and keep the business afloat

 - In March 2020, Redefy was acquired by Home Captain, another tech-centric real estate brokerage

 Redefy's pattern of instability suggests that its business model hasn’t worked well enough to keep it afloat.
 This has negative implications for service quality, resources, and customer outcomes.

-Even if that’s not the case, hiring a company that’s in a constant state of flux is rarely a prudent move — particularly for a high-stakes transaction like a home sale or purchase.
+Hiring a company that’s in a constant state of flux may not be the most prudent move — particularly for a high-stakes transaction like a home sale or purchase.

 How does Redefy work?

 To remain viable, discount brokers like Redefy must offset the savings they’re offering consumers.

 Redefy looks to offset its discounted rates by: